-Dr. Melissa DeNiel serves as the orthopedic surgeon for Ferris State University Athletics and is presently in her ninth year of providing the medical service to FSU student-athletes.
+Dr. Melissa DeNiel serves as the orthopedic surgeon for Ferris State University Athletics and is presently in her 17th year of providing the medical service to FSU student-athletes.

-Dr. DeNiel, who started at Ferris State in August 2000, is currently an orthopedic surgeon at Michigan Medical PC Surgery Specialists in Grand Rapids, Mich.
-Prior to her current position, DeNiel became American Board Certified in Orthopedics in 2002 and then became board certified in sports medicine in 2007.
+Dr. DeNiel, who started at Ferris State in August 2000, is currently an orthopedic surgeon with Spectrum Health after a stint at Michigan Medical PC Surgery Specialists in Grand Rapids.
+Prior to her recent positions, DeNiel became American Board Certified in Orthopedics in 2002 and then became board certified in sports medicine in 2007.
 She completed her orthopedic residency from 1993-99 followed by a fellowship in Orthopedic Sports Medicine and Arthroscopy in 1999-2000.

 A native of Green Bay, Wis., DeNiel received a bachelor of science degree in physics from Loyola University in Chicago, Ill., in 1988.
 She was a member of the Ramblers' NCAA Division I women's basketball team during her freshman season, but suffered a career-ending anterior cruciate ligament in her knee.
 Following a number of surgeries, DeNiel was redshirted for a season and changed her career focus to attending medical school.